islamicity24/AmazonCity/Mod 14/Guided Lab.md

-Finish creating the gateway.
+23. Finish creating the gateway.

-In the Summary panel on the right, keep the number of instances set to 1, and choose Launch instance
+- In the Summary panel on the right, keep the number of instances set to 1, and choose Launch instance

 A Success message displays.

-Choose View all instances
+- Choose View all instances

-Your File Gateway Appliance instance will take a few minutes to initialize.
+Your _File Gateway Appliance_ instance will take a few minutes to initialize.

-Monitor the status of the deployment and wait for Status Checks to complete.
+24. Monitor the status of the deployment and wait for **Status Checks** to complete.

 Tip: Choose the refresh  button to more quickly learn the status of the instance.

-Select your File Gateway instance, then in the Details tab below, locate the Public IPv4 address and copy it.
+25. Select your File Gateway instance, then in the Details tab below, locate the Public IPv4 address and copy it.

 You will use this IP address when you complete the File Gateway deployment.

-Return to the AWS Storage Gateway tab in your browser.
+26. Return to the AWS Storage Gateway tab in your browser.
 It should still be at the Set up gateway on Amazon EC2 screen.

-Check the box next to I completed all the steps above and launched the EC2 instance, then choose Next
+27. Check the box next to I completed all the steps above and launched the EC2 instance, then choose Next

-Configure the Step 2: Connect to AWS settings:
+28. Configure the **Step 2: Connect to AWS settings**:

-For the Service endpoint, select Publicly accessible, and then choose Next
+- For the Service endpoint, select Publicly accessible, and then choose Next

-In the Gateway connection options:
+- In the Gateway connection options:

-For IP address, paste in the IPv4 Public IP address that you copied from your File Gateway Appliance instance Choose Next
+  - For IP address, paste in the IPv4 Public IP address that you copied from your File Gateway Appliance instance

+- Choose Next

-In the Step 3: Review and activate settings screen choose Next
+29. In the **Step 3: Review and activate** settings screen choose Next

-Configure the Step 4: Configure gateway settings:
+30. Configure the** Step 4: Configure gateway settings**:

 CloudWatch log group: Deactivate logging